Sin357/Sin357/README.md

 - 👋 Hi, I’m @Sin357
-- 👀 I’m interested in beautiful ladies,good weed and fo😏
+- 👀 I’m interested in beautiful ladies,good weed and good food 😏
 - 🌱 I’m currently learning how to live in peace
 - 💞️ I’m looking to collaborate on meeting with new people
 - 📫 How to reach me